-Amanda Boyes started working at USC in 2013 and joined the Sunshine Coast Mind and Neuroscience – Thompson Institute in 2016.
+Amanda Boyes started working at USC in 2013 and joined the Sunshine Coast Mind and Neuroscience Thompson Institute in 2016.
 As a Research Assistant (Youth Mental Health), Amanda is responsible for supporting a range of research activities, including participant recruitment and assessments, data gathering and analysis, assisting with the preparation of journal articles, and liaising with other members of staff and external organisations.
-Amanda holds a Bachelor of Psychological Science/Bachelor of Criminology and Criminal Justice (Criminal Justice Major) (Honours).
+Amanda holds a Bachelor of Criminology and Criminal Justice (Criminal Justice Major) (Honours) and a Bachelor of Social Science (Psychology) (Honours).
+Her recent honours project looked at orbitofrontal cortical thickness, executive functioning and psychological distress in early adolescence.
 She has worked in a variety of administrative roles, and criminology research assistant positions in Australia and overseas.
-In 2017 she commenced part-time study at USC in the Bachelor of Social Science (Psychology) (Honours) program and is currently working on her thesis in the Youth Mental Health project.

 - Golden Key International Honour Society (Member), joined 2006

 - International Association for Youth Mental Health (IAYMH) Member, joined 2019

 - USC Vice-Chancellor and President's Award for Excellence in Service, A$5,000, awarded 2015